bosota-the-boron/1412/README.md

 # 1412

-🔐 Password Strength Checker with Wordlist Verification
+🔐 Password Strength Checker with Wordlist Verification + encrypt data

 Welcome to the Password Strength Checker repository!
 This C program is designed to assess the security of your passwords by evaluating their composition and checking them against a wordlist of commonly used passwords.
 The program provides helpful recommendations for improving password strength and ensuring that your credentials are secure.
 🚀 Features